-Experts and managers engaged in international cooperation have a solid skills base, enabling them to meet the increasingly high work demands in their partner countries.
+Experts and managers engaged in international cooperation have a solid skills base, enabling them to meet the increasingly high demands on their work in partner countries.

-More than 90 per cent of participants recommend their pre-assignment training courses to other people afterwards.
+More than 95 per cent of participants recommend these training courses to other people afterwards